-I choose aquarium filters that will complete a total water turnover twice per hour.
+I choose aquarium filters that complete a total water turnover twice per hour.
 This has always been fine for me, and I have never had any problems with over or under-filtration.

-Can You Use 2 Filters In A Fish Tank
+Can You Use 2 Filters In A Fish Tank?

 There are several reasons you may want to use 2 filters in an aquarium, and this is perfectly fine to do.
 However, as with most things, there are benefits and drawbacks.
 For instance, multiple filters can allow for a gentler flow rate and enable you to cover a larger area more thoroughly.
-You will need to avoid over-filtration.
+You need to avoid over-filtration.

-If you have a big tank, a single filter may struggle to cover the whole tank without creating a current which will be too strong for the fish.
+If you have a big tank, a single filter may struggle to cover the whole tank without creating a current too strong for the fish.
 By using multiple filters which are smaller, you can place them at opposite ends of the tank and still achieve a good level of filtration without creating too much water movement for your fish.

 When using more than one filter, ensure that you don’t end up with redundant aquarium filtration, which is where the filters are too powerful for the area they need to cover.